manoj1992/HelloWorld/README.md

-This is a README file that outlines the structure of the entire project
+This is a README file that outlines the structure of the entire project.

+I have added an echo program, that takes in a line from the input and then echoes it to the system output.